Financial Aid

 NECESSARY REQUIREMENTS FOR SATISFACTORY ACADEMIC PROGRESS:

-Qualitative – All students are required to maintain a minimum GPA of 2.0 or better.
+Qualitative – All students are required to maintain a minimum cumulative GPA of 2.0 or better.
+MBC follows school academic standards and does not round GPA.

 FAILURE TO MEET MINIMUM REQUIREMENTS: